Full Form of CAG – Comptroller and Auditor General of India

 Who is Currently the Comptroller and Auditor General of India?

 The current CAG of India is Rajiv Mehrishi, IAS, appointed on 25 September 2017.
 Rajiv Mehrishi is the 13th Comptroller and Auditor General of India and Vice – Chairman of the United Nations Panel of External Auditors.
-He is an Indian Administrative Service (IAS) officer of 1978 batch belonging to Rajasthan cadre.
+He is an Indian Administrative Service (IAS) officer of 1978 batch belonging to the Rajasthan cadre.

 Prior to his appointment as the Comptroller and Auditor General of India, Rajiv Mehrishi was appointed the Home Secretary of India on 31 August 2015.
-He has also held offices as the Union Home Secretary, and the Union Finance Secretary.
+He has also held offices as the Union Home Secretary and the Union Finance Secretary.
 Prior to his appointment as the Finance Secretary, he was the Chief Secretary, Government of Rajasthan.

 This has been a guide to the full form of CAG and its definition.
-Here we learn the duties and powers of Comptroller and Auditor General of India, its role along with salary.
+Here we learn the duties and powers of the Comptroller and Auditor General of India, its role along with salary.
 You may refer to the following articles to learn more about finance –